 Can we grow Miyawaki Forests?

 Soil preparation is the most important in the Miyawaki technique.
 The next is the placement of saplings.
-It is not rocket science.

-Current lockdown and Post-Covid
+Current lockdown and Post-COVID

-Any suggestions for Me and U
+Any suggestions for me and you

-It can be as simple as keeping the tap off while you’re brushing your teeth, I teach this to my daughter.
+It can be as simple as keeping the tap off while you’re brushing your teeth.
+I teach this to my daughter.

 Future Plans